 Nevertheless, the perturbative construction of the solution proceeds without problem.
 Applying the stub operator to \eq{pert_exp} gives

 The solution appears to exist even nonperturbatively because the expansion in powers of $e^{\mu t}$ has infinite radius of convergence.
 The field slowly falls off the unstable vacuum in the distant past and then transitions to a phase of violent, runaway oscillation.
 This is shown in figure \ref{fig:SympOSFT8}.
 The picture is quite analogous to rolling tachyon solutions found in $p$-adic string theory and open SFT~\cite{Moeller,Hata,Erbin2}.
-However, the picture seems incompatible with what we know about the rolling tachyon in scalar field theory.
-The oscillation continues forever and never settles back to the unstable vacuum.
+However, the physics appears to be incompatible with what we know about the rolling tachyon background in scalar field theory.
+The oscillations continue forever and never settle back to the unstable vacuum.

-There is a solution where the oscillation settles to the unstable vacuum.
+There is a solution where the oscillation does settle to the unstable vacuum.
 This is simply the time reverse of \eq{roll_forward}.
 Both solutions have a common origin.
-They both derive from applying the stub operator to an expansion of the original $\phi^3$ solution.
+Both derive from applying the stub operator to an expansion of the original $\phi^3$ solution.
 The solution \eq{roll_forward} derives from the expansion in exponential modes, while its time reverse comes from the expansion in inverse exponential modes.
 In the original $\phi^3$ theory these expansions converge to different portions of the same nonperturbative solution.
 In the effective field theory, however, the expansions have infinite radius of convergence and create different solutions.
-Another point of view on this comes from the Fourier transform
+Another point of view comes by inspection of the Fourier transform